The Defiant, Midsumma Festival 2022 by Suzanne Balding

-Develop your practice and sharpen your producing skills by attending the Producer Workshops (held online for 2021).
+Develop your practice and sharpen your producing skills by attending the Producer Workshops.
 We will let you know when they are on once you have registered.

 We’ll handle the transactions, you take care of the fun parts.
 Take part in our ticketing promos (Early Bird or Three Show Package) and get more people through that door.

 This grants you a raft of entitlements including last-minute entry to selected shows, discounts, free Roving Rights at Midsumma Carnival.

 An engaged audience